fevpallar/job-portal-crud-main/README.md

 `docker build -t job-portal-crud-kube:1.0 .`

 - Apply the database deployment object & service  (**database-deployment.yaml**)

 `   kubectl apply -f database-deployment.yaml`

-The *pod* should be now in running state, check it with kubectly get pods.
-If there are any errors try to debug it with :
+The *pod* should be now in running state, check it with `kubectl get pods`.
+If there are any errors then try to debug it with :

 `kubectl logs <that_pod_name>`